Steeve Ho You Fat: Playing career

 Ho You Fat began his basketball career with Cholet Basketball in 2008.
 He enjoyed his best season in 2018–19, when he averaged 15.6 points per game for ALM Évreux Basket in LNB Pro B.

+In 2021 Ho You Fat signed with Metropolitans 92 and he was teammates with future NBA star Victor Wembanyama during his tenure with the team.

 On 16 July 2023, Ho You Fat signed with Fos Provence Basket of the Pro B.

 On 24 June 2024, Fat signed with Haukar of the Icelandic Úrvalsdeild karla.
 With the Haukar battling relegation, he was released by the club on 17 December in a major roster overhaul as the team entered the Christmas break.
 In 11 regular season games, he averaged 14.5 points, 7.0 rebounds and 1.5 blocks per game.

 Ho You Fat remained in the Úrvalsdeild and signed with Þór Þorlákshöfn on 21 January 2025.
 On 2 February, he suffered a broken kneecap in a game against Haukar and was ruled out for the rest of the season.

 On 7 May 2025, Ho You Fat announced his retirement from professional basketball via his Instagram account.